mdn/content/files/en-us/web/javascript/reference/global_objects/intl/relativetimeformat/resolvedoptions/index.md

 ### Return value

-A new object with properties reflecting the locale and number formatting options computed during the initialization of the given {{jsxref("Intl/RelativeTimeFormat")}} object.
+A new object with properties reflecting the locale and number formatting options computed during the initialization of the given {{jsxref("Intl.RelativeTimeFormat")}} object.

 ## Description